Victoria is adopting a new approach to water delivery entitlements in declared systems

 • Give water users confidence there are strong penalties to protect them from impacts of others taking more than their fair share during any river rationing.

-At commencement of the new framework, existing approvals will be converted into Place of Take Approvals in accordance with the conversion rules below.
-A fact sheet on what this means for river diverters is also below.
+As part of commencement of the new framework on 20 November 2023, existing approvals have been converted into place of take approvals in accordance with conversion rules.
+A copy of the consolidated conversion rules and a fact sheet on what this means for river diverters is available below.

 pdf

-Four short animations have been created outlining what the new framework means for different types of water users.
+Four short animations are available, outlining what the new framework means for different types of water users.

 River Murray delivery risks